 Assigning Authority - Namespace ID (IS)

-See section, 2A.2.14.4, "" for definition.
+See section, 2A.2.14.4, "Assigning Authority (HD)" for definition.
 Refer to User-defined Table 0363 – Assigning Authority in Chapter 2C, Code Tables, for suggested values.
 Assigning Authority is normally expressed as an HD data type, but has been flattened to 3 components here (CNN.9, CNN.10 and CNN.11) in this data type so that it may be fully expressed.
 Also note that if additional components are added to the HD data type in the future, adjustment will need to be made accordingly to this data type.

 If component 1 is valued, either CNN.8 or CNN.9, or both CNN.10 and CNN.11, must be valued.